-The mission of the Herbert Institute is to increase positive civic engagement among students, policy leaders, and the community by developing future policy leaders; gathering the community to engage in respectful civic dialogue; and building trust in government institutions.
+The mission of the Herbert Institute is to increase positive civic engagement among students, policy leaders, and the community by developing future policy leaders; gathering the community to engage in respectful civic dialogue; and building trust in civic institutions that are the foundation of our democratic republic.

 The Herbert Institute teaches and sponsors UVU interns from every major for state, federal, and in-house internships.